stefanwittwer/remotion-animated/README.md

 ## What is Remotion Animated?

-The idea behind Remotion Animated is to simplify and speed up the creation of simple animations in your Remotion projects, by:
+Remotion Animated lets you **declaratively specify animations** in Remotion.
+It simplifies and speeds up the creation of simple animations in your Remotion projects, by:

 - Moving the animation logic fully into the JSX, using the `<Animated />` component;
 - Providing defaults that make animations look great out-of-the-box;